DorskFR/LeaguePyBot/README.md

 An attempt at a computer vision bot for League Of Legends (vs AI).
 Only works on Windows.
 Patterns in the client match the Japanese language of the interface.
-Made to play Ahri only but not hard to modify for other champs
+Made to play Ahri and Illaoi only but not hard to modify for other champs

 ## Dependencies